Taipei for Digital Nomads

 This room has the same Airbnb hosts as the room above and costs almost exactly the same.
 Which is better then?
 Well it's actually quite hard to pick between them.

 This room is in Xinyi, about a 5 minute walk from the Taipei 101/World Trade Center MRT station.
 That's a less central, but equally vibrant location.
 The apartment is on a main road with everything you need within an easy walk.
 Restaurants galore, and the nearest supermarket (PX Mart) is only 2 minutes away.
-There's a small park about 30 metres from the building entrance, that contains some very convenient YouBike docks.
+There's a small park about 30 metres from the building entrance that contains some very convenient YouBike docks.
 It's not the nicest park in the world so had little significance to me, until I injured my leg and became very immobile.
 At that point being able to hobble around the corner to this park and sit there reading my book while getting some daylight became invaluable to my mental health.

 If you look at the pictures below, you might think that with its large windows, this apartment gets loads of natural light.
 Bzzzz, wrong.
-The sign for a business covers the top half of the window severely limiting the light that gets in (and the view to the outside), and as this room's only on the first floor, for any privacy you need to keep the blinds at least partially shut as well, so I found myself getting less light than in the room above.
+The sign for a business covers the top half of the windows, severely limiting the light that gets in (and the view to the outside), and as this room's only on the first floor, for any privacy you need to keep the blinds at least partially shut as well, so I found myself getting less light than in the room above.
 Where it does exceed my previous room, is that it's just that little bit more spacious, and that little bit better equipped.

 Moving the coffee table out of the way, there's ample floor space to exercise here.
 It also has a desk, and a separate kitchen area including sink, so you can have a workstation setup, cook your lunch, and brush your teeth all at the same time like some kind of king.
 Although worth noting that the washing machine in this room firstly doesn't use any hot water, so my clothes never came out very clean, and secondly isn't a drying machine.
 There's a hanging rail and loads of coat hangers which is a sufficient alternative.